 Parade suspect’s court antics won’t help appeal, experts say

-The Wisconsin man accused of killing six people by driving his SUV through a Christmas parade has worked to disrupt his trial since he decided to represent himself.
+Legal experts say the antics of a Wisconsin man accused of killing six people by driving his SUV through a Christmas parade last year won’t help him win an appeal

 MADISON, Wis.
 (AP) — He stripped his shirt off in court.
 He complains that the prosecutors are “slick.”
 He won’t let the judge get a word in.
 He won’t even answer to his own name.